 RF output power is adjustable within steps defined at factory by manufacturer.
-Maximum factory set output power can not be exceeded by customer.
+Maximum factory set out- put power cannot be exceeded by customer.

-NOTE: It should be noted that modulation, channel spacing, and FEC must be equal in the whole network.
+NOTE: It should be noted that modulation (except for Link specific QAM modulation), channel spacing, and FEC must be equal in the whole network.